ProjectMoon/ringmud/DEVELOPING.markdown

  * The Eclipse AspectJ plugin known as AJDT: [Link](http://www.eclipse.org/ajdt/)
  * The Eclipse PyDev plugin for Python development: [Link](http://pydev.org/)

-To set up the Eclipse project, import the root git directory as "existing source."
+To set up the Eclipse Java project, import the root git directory as "existing source."
-Add everything in the lib/ directory as referenced libraries.
+Make sure the project's source folder is src/java.

+To set up a Python project, create a new Pydev project using Jython and set its source folder to src/python.

 Engine Documentation
 --------------------